 If you click Show details, you'll see an expanded view with even more context.

 Routing from a Skill

 In the event, you'll see who was routed, the Playbook they were routed from, and Route conversation skill.
-Clicking Show details will show you the logic of the skill.
+Clicking View audit log will show you the logic of the skill.
 For example, single person routing, round robin, team, etc.

 Routing from a Goal

 In the event, you'll see who was routed, the Playbook they were routed from, and Goal [name of the goal].
-Clicking Show details will show you the the type of routing used and who was selected.
+Clicking View audit log will show you the the type of routing used and who was selected.

-For routing scenarios which chose one of multiple people, you'll see an area reading Who was available during routing.
-Clicking this will show your available and unavailable users.
-Clicking on the carat next to any unavailable users will tell you the reason they were unavailable, such as User was offline.
+For routing scenarios which chose one of multiple people, you'll see a button reading Who was available at the time of routing?.
+Clicking this will show you available and unavailable users as well as the reason they were unavailable, such as User was offline.